dataluscorp/browser/docs/gtest/index.rst

    ./mach gtest --debug [ Prefix.Test ]

-If that doesn't work, you can try running the firefox binary under the debugger with the MOZ_RUN_GTEST environment variable set to 1.
+If that doesn't work, you can try running the datalus binary under the debugger with the MOZ_RUN_GTEST environment variable set to 1.

 .. code-block:: shell